-assessments for the medical resident, Dr

-Often times, factors beyond the acute medical illness affect patient care.
-Please provide examples of how the resident recognized the role of income, social support, and behavioral factors on the patient's care (MK1):

-Examples:

-Please describe how the resident involved your specialty in the decision making for the patient's care (SBP1):

-Examples:

-Please p rovide examples of how the resident identified opportunities to prevent or respond to error for a particular patient or within the healthcare system (SBP2):

-Examples:

-formu be how the resident limited unnecessary cost through mechanisms such as - use of generic or lary alternative medications, drug assistance programs, avoidance of unnecessary testing and t, or avoiding emergency room care for patients experiencing acute illnesses that can be managed as an outpatient (SBP3):

-Examples:

-to home. ovide examples of the resident's skill(s) at transitioning patients between hospital units as well as This may relate to medication reconciliation, consideration of future care, or navigation of safe- irge barriers such as transportation, ability to purchase medications, home living environment, language/cognitive barriers, or social support (SBP4):
+ies, factors beyond the acute medical illness affect patient care.
+Please provide examples of how dent recognized the role of income, social support, and behavioral factors on the patient's care (MK1): Examples: Please describe how the resident involved your specialty in the decision making for the patient's care (SBP1): Examples: Please pr ovide examples of how the resident identified opportunities to prevent or respond to error for a particular patient or within the healthcare system (SBP2): Examples: formu be how the resident limited unnecessary cost through mechanisms such as - use of generic or lary alternative medications, drug assistance programs, avoidance of unnecessary testing and c, or avoiding emergency room care for patients experiencing acute illnesses that can be managed as an outpatient (SBP3): Examples: to home. ovide examples of the resident's skill(s) at transitioning patients between hospital units as well as This may relate to medication reconciliation, consideration of future care, or navigation of safe- rge barriers such as transportation, ability to purchase medications, home living environment, language/cognitive barriers, or social support (SBP4): Examples:

-Examples:

-Please provide any examples that pertain to the descriptions below for any of the listed milestone escribe when you gave feedback to the resident in terms of their openness and acceptance, and if noticed they reflected on your comments and made changes leading to improvement (PBLI3): Examples: Summai rize ways you found the resident displayed empathy and advocated for their patients, noting the resident's respectful, professional, and compassionate interactions (PROF1): Examples: Pleas e provide examples of how the resident was (or wasn't) timely in the completion of tasks you requested.
+escribe when you gave feedback to the resident in terms of their openness and acceptance, and if noticed they reflected on your comments and made changes leading to improvement (PBLI3): Examples: Summai rize ways you found the resident displayed empathy and advocated for their patients, noting the resident's respectful, professional, and compassionate interactions (PROF1): Examples: Pleas e provide examples of how the resident was (or wasn't) timely in the completion of tasks you requested.
 Please comment if the resident needed multiple reminders (PROF2): Examples: Please co mment on specific times you noticed the resident considered the patient's culture, beliefs, impact of their illness, etc. in the patient's plan of care (PROF3): Examples: Please sta ate if the resident was (or was not) approachable, collaborative, and/or accepting of your input to the care of the patient (ICS2): Examples: Plea se feel free to provide any additional comments you think are germane to the aspects of this assessment instrument: